mila-iqia/mila-docs/docs/Theory_cluster_parts.rst

 login nodes are the entry point to most clusters.

-Another entry point to some clusters such as the Mila cluster is the JupyterHub WEB interface, but we'll read about that later.
+Another entry point to some clusters such as the Mila cluster is the JupyterHub web interface, but we'll read about that later.
 For now let's return to the subject of this section; Login nodes.
 To connect to these, you would typically use a remote shell connection.
 The most usual tool to do so is SSH.
 You'll hear and read a lot about this tool.
 Imagine it as a very long (and somewhat